Widow asks $55M from NCAA for ex-USC football player's death - NewsBreak

 Widow asks $55M from NCAA for ex-USC football player's death

-In the first case of its kind to go to a jury, the attorneys told Los Angeles Superior Court jurors that the NCAA, the governing body of college athletics in the U.S., had known about effects of head trauma in sports since the 1930s but failed for decades to notify players of the risks or put rules in place to protect players.
+In the first case of its kind to go to a jury , the attorneys in told Los Angeles Superior Court jurors that the NCAA, the governing body of college athletics in the U.S., had known about effects of head trauma in sports since the 1930s but failed for decades to notify players of the risks or put rules in place to protect players.

 “You cannot bring Matt back but you can say what the NCAA did to him was wrong,” attorney Bill Horton said.
 “Put this on the NCAA's radar. ...
 This is the only way they will ever listen.”

-A lawyer for the NCAA said Gee experienced a sudden cardiac death brought on by long-standing hypertension and acute cocaine toxicity.
-He discussed a raft of Gee's other serious health problems, which he said were not related to football.
+A lawyer for the NCAA said Gee experienced a sudden cardiac death brought on by long-standing hypertension and acute cocaine toxicity and he had a raft of other serious health problems.

 “The NCAA had nothing to do with the things that tragically took Mr. Gee’s life,” attorney Will Stute said.